mattermost/docs/source/about/editions-and-offerings.rst

 Limits
 ------

 Some Mattermost plans have limits applied to functionality and features.
 Visit `our documentation <https://docs.mattermost.com/onboard/mattermost-limits.html>`_ for more information.
+These limits apply to Cloud environments only.

 Other Mattermost plans
 ----------------------